mo-martin/wandisco-documentation/docs/troubleshooting/logs.md

 `docker exec -u root -it f711d5adc3bb /bin/bash`

-You will be logged inside of the `/debug` directory by default, inside of which are directories that reference each Fusion component in their specific zone:
+You will be logged inside of the `/debug` directory by default, which contains directories that reference each Fusion component in their specific zone:

  _Example of a CDH to S3 environment_
  ```text